rich-context-competition/rich-context-book-2019/combined_chapters/chapter09_refs.md

-![Data Flow Pipeline: Red lines depict the flow of given and generated files between components whereas black lines represent the generation of final output files[]{data-label="fig:flowchart"}](combined_images/flowchart_paper.pdf){width="\textwidth"}
+![Data Flow Pipeline: Red lines depict the flow of given and generated files between components whereas black lines represent the generation of final output files[]{label="fig:flowchart"}](images/flowchart_paper.pdf){#fig:flowchart width="\textwidth"}

-Our pipeline (shown in Figure \[fig:flowchart\]) consisted of three main
+Our pipeline (shown in Figure [1](#fig:flowchart){reference-type="ref" reference="fig:flowchart"}) consisted of three main components: 1) Preprocessing, 2) Fields and Methods Identification and 3) Dataset Extraction.
+The Preprocessing module read the text from publications and generated some additional files (see
-components: 1) Preprocessing, 2) Fields and Methods Identification and
+Section [3](#preprocess){reference-type="ref" reference="preprocess"}
-3) Dataset Extraction.
-The Preprocessing module read the text from publications and generated some additional files (see Section \[preprocess\] for details).
+for details).
 These files along with the given Fields and Methods vocabularies were used to infer Research Fields and Methods from the publications.
 Then, the information regarding fields was passed onto the Dataset Detection module and using the Dataset Vocabulary, it identified Dataset Citations and Mentions.
 The following sections provide a detailed overview of each of these components.

-Preprocessing
+Preprocessing {#preprocess}
 =============

 The publications were provided in two formats: PDF and text.
 For